 - Encountered unknown ampersand-escape sequence at line # - An ampersand symbol ('&') is being used without being properly escaped.

 - Can’t Load XML File - The url is incorrect or unavailable.

 This setting is how often Kiosk Pro will check your server for changes to your XML file.
-When an updated file with a new version number is found, Kiosk Pro will download the .zip file referenced and refresh the homepage to apply these settings.
+When an updated file is found, Kiosk Pro will download the .xml file referenced and refresh the homepage to apply these settings.
 If Update Policy is set to Delay While Idle Timer is Active, the update will be delayed until the idle timer triggers.